terminalcloud/apps/docs/chamilo.md

 ## About Chamilo

 **Chamilo** is a project that opts for free software (meaning open source with a high ethical goal).
 It aims at bringing you the best e-learning and collaboration platform in the open source world.
-Chamilo LMS is an improved, mature and freeer version of a software created in 2001.
+Chamilo LMS is an improved, mature and freer version of a software created in 2001.

 ---